 What is organizational learning?

-Do you, on the other hand, have an open culture where no one is judged?
-Then you have a culture that promotes organizational learning.
+On the other hand, if have an open culture where no one is judged, Then you have a culture that promotes organizational learning.
 That’s why you will be better at performing your work tasks together more effectively – for the benefit of the whole organization.

-Openness is generally a good thing if you want to promote organizational learning and develop your competences.
+Openness is generally a good thing if you want to promote organizational learning and develop your competencies.
 But how can you bring the openness more into play specifically?